blowfishpro/B9-Aerospace/README.md

 WW2-era aircraft and helicopter parts, seaplane floats.

-The FS plugin enables lots of advanced functionality in B9 (and other mods) and he's done a lot of work just because we asked, so go check it out, and give snjo some encouragement. [forum](http://forum.kerbalspaceprogram.com/threads/24551)
+The FS plugin enables lots of advanced functionality in B9 (and other mods) and he's done a lot of work just because we asked, so go check it out, and give snjo some encouragement. [forum](http://forum.kerbalspaceprogram.com/index.php?showtopic=22583)

-## Floor It

-You know how 'x' kills the throttle?
-Well this little gem adds 'z' for full throttle. [curseforge](http://kerbal.curseforge.com/ksp-mods/221031)

-## Gimbal Auto Trim
+## Gimbal Auto Trim [OUTDATED]

 Extends the default Gimbal Module.

-When activated, engines will orient so that the Direction of Thrust is aligned with the Centre of Mass.[forums](http://forum.kerbalspaceprogram.com/threads/77710)
+When activated, engines will orient so that the Direction of Thrust is aligned with the Centre of Mass.[forums](http://forum.kerbalspaceprogram.com/index.php?showtopic=70392)

 ## HotRockets!